 Tissue Paper and Ornaments

-This is another super easy wrapping idea for those hard to wrap gifts.
+This is another super easy gift wrapping idea for those hard-to-wrap gifts.
 If it’s small enough, you can gather it in tissue paper, tie a pretty ribbon with an ornament strung on it, and you’re done!
 You can call it fancy tissue!

 They don’t all have to match or be perfect!
 Mine have different colors and textures.
 Anything looks pretty under twinkly Christmas tree lights.